kevinfiol/otto/README.md

 	// Append custom class to all li elements
 	liClass: 'myLiClass'

-	// Default is false; use if you only want to match full words
+	// Match only full words.
+Default is false.
 	matchFullWord: true,

-	// A callback function to execute upon hitting the Enter Key
+	// Enter Event.
+A callback function to execute upon hitting the Enter Key.
 	// It takes one argument, which is the the event object.
 	// Note: This callback will be triggered on the 'keyup' event, and only executes when the dropdown is hidden
-	enterEvent: null,
+	enterEvent: function(ev) {
+		myFormElement.submit();
+	},

-	// A callback function to execute when the value of the input is changed
+	// Value Event.
+A callback function to execute when the value of the input is changed
 	// It takes one argument, which is the current value of the input field
-	// Note: This callback will be triggered on the 'input' event
+	// Note: This callback will be triggered on the 'input' event, 'enter' event, and when a dropdown item is selected.
-	valueEvent: null,
+	valueEvent: function(value) {
+		myOuterVariable = value;
+	},

+	// Render Item.
+Customize the HTML for rendering dropdown items.
+	// It takes two arguments, item label, and the item value
+	// Note: If a 'value' was not provided, value will be set equal to label.
+	renderItem: function(label, value) {
+		return label + '<em>' + value + '</em>';
+	},

 	// A convenience property; Use this object to add additional event listeners to the input element
 	// E.g., events: { click: function(ev) { console.log('you clicked the input box!'); } }